Quality Management Program

 - Completed services that have results outside of the normal range

 - Health Management Transition of Care (TOC) Program

-Health Management Transition of Care (TOC) nurses provide members with education, support, and resources needed during the post discharge phase to improve members’ self-management and reduce readmissions to the hospital.
+Health Management TOC nurses provide members with education, support, and resources needed during the post-discharge phase to improve members’ self-management and reduce readmissions to the hospital.
 Follow-up calls are made after discharge to ensure follow-up with their physician and medication adherence.
-The goal is to prevent ER visits and/or hospital readmissions.
+The goal is to prevent emergency room visits and/or hospital readmissions.